 In contrast to Davis, who was the bill’s sponsor in the Senate, Greg Abbott has stayed quiet on the issue.
 When questioned at the Texas Tribune festival in September 2013 whether he supports equal pay for women, he said he would “fight any discrimination,” but declined to specify whether he would support a bill.
 In an interview with WFAA on Sunday, Abbott again refused to say whether he would sign a fair pay bill into law, instead insisting that as a father of a daughter he “fully expects that women to be paid the what men are paid.”

 The Republicans’ record of selling out consumers to big business could cause them trouble if Davis plays it right.
 She’s already calling for the removal of Cash America Vice President Bill White from the Texas Finance Commission—a situation that puts a predatory lender in charge of protecting consumers.

 Davis’ defining issue of reproductive rights can also be viewed through a fiscal lens.
 A woman forced to have a baby she can’t afford is stuck in economic hardship.
 She may have to forgo an education to support her child.
 She may be trapped in an abusive marriage to keep ties with a breadwinner.
 She may become a drain on the state because of subsidies required to feed and house her family.
 No one expects a man to surrender to poverty or economic dependence.
 Why should we expect a woman to?

 Wendy Davis may always be associated with the abortion debate, and there will certainly be Texans who vote against her because of it.
 But she can attract moderate voters without alienating her liberal base if she casts the issue of women’s rights in economic terms.
-As we’ve learned the hard way, in Texas, money talks.If you like what you just read, click HERE to donate now.
+As we’ve learned the hard way, in Texas, money talks.To support journalism like this, donate to the Texas Observer.